Micahs0Day/micahs0day.github.io/_posts/2021-02-19-Labs_Pfsense_Install.md

 ## Routing

-After the machine gets through setting our configurations you will be greeted with this screen.
+After the machine gets through setting your configurations, you will be greeted with this screen.
 There’s so much that we can change here, but I will keep everything default as of now.
 Don’t worry about the WAN address for now, I will explain that in a few.

 The only thing left to do now is to connect my PC’s LAN cable to the MNGMT port on the back of my server and the WAN port to the uplink from my modem.

+As the network readjusts and configures itself you may find yourself without an internet connection.
 Wait a few minutes and your ESXI interface should come back up if you are using the same IP schema.
-If you changed IP schema, you would have to search for the IP address of ESXI using something like Angry IP scanner or simply connect a monitor to your ESXI machine, the IP address should be on the home screen.
+If you changed IP schema, you have to search for the IP address of ESXI using something like Angry IP scanner or simply connect a monitor to your ESXI machine and the IP address should be on the home screen.
 Also, you may have to disable/re-enable your PC’s NIC to get your IP to change, or do an ipconfig /release, ipconfig/renew.
 If your modem is annoying like mine, you may have to reset your modem to get a WAN IP.

 ![]({{site.baseurl}}/images/Pfsensewanuplink.png)

 ## Web Interface

-Now we can navigate to our gateway’s IP address, in my case 192.168.1.1, and we should be greeted with a login interface.
-The default username is “admin” and the default password is “pfsense”.
+Now we can navigate to our gateway’s IP address, in my case the address is 192.168.1.1.
+If you enter this address into your web browsers URL, you should be greeted with a login interface.
+The default username is **admin** and the default password is **pfsense**.

 ![]({{site.baseurl}}/images/pfsenseweb0.png)

-Hit next a few times, then when you get to the General Information screen.
-As you can see my Hostname is PfSense and my Domain is M0d.com, configure this as you wish.
-Also, I will be using Google’s DNS servers.
+Hit next a few times and you will get to the router's general Information screen.
+As you can see, my Hostname is PfSense and my Domain is M0d.com, configure this as you wish.
+In this instance I will be using Google’s DNS servers.
 Popular DNS addresses are Google’s (8.8.8.8/8.8.4.4) and Cloudfare’s (1.1.1.1).

 ![]({{site.baseurl}}/images/pfsenseweb1.png)